stackery/php-lambda-layer/README.md

 $ php -S localhost:8000 '<handler>'
 ```

-The Lambda Function Handler property specifies the location of the of the webserver router script.
-This script must be provided.
+The Lambda Function Handler property specifies the location of the the script executed in response to an incoming API Gateway request.

 ##### Extensions
 Extensions can be built using the lambci/lambda:build-nodejs8.10 Docker image.
 It is recommended that extensions be built into a Lambda Layer in /lib/php/7.1/modules.
 Then, in a php.ini file in the Lambda Function root directory put: